-NURS 3116 Foundations of Nursing (6 credit hours)
+NURS 2436 Foundations of Nursing (6 credit hours) - Revised Program (see pg.
+134)

 Concepts basic to nursing and direct care are introduced.
 Basic principles of patient care are presented using the nursing process as a tool to identify interventional strategies and develop plans of care.
 Principles of therapeutic and professional communication are examined.
 Includes cognitive, affective, and psychomotor domains of learning in order to accomplish course outcomes.
 Best practices approaches are analyzed and applied to maximize nurse/patient interaction.
 Pre-requisite: Admission into the upper division nursing program.